 Directors' Report (cont.)
+For the Financial Year ended 31 December 2023

 APPROVAL OF THE DIRECTORS' REPORT

 This report is approved by the board of directors, and signed on behalf of the board of directors in accordance with a directors' resolution.